The Insidious Nature of Smartphone Addiction

 I was in the development stage with my meditation timer and alarm clock, so phone addiction and its effects were on my mind (to say the least 🙂

-One of the featured books was called How to Break Up with Your Phone.
+One of the featured books was called How to Break Up with Your Phone, written by Catherine Price.
 It was a no-brainer purchase.

 For now I want to share a haunting paragraph in which she summarizes how crazy the world is that we live in now.
 It begins her chapter on stress.